dikdom/ORAO-102/README.md

 ## Troubleshooting
 First check if the 74LS04 (or 7404) generates the 8MHz clock.
 I found a few conterfeit 74LS04 ICs that didn't work.
-Don't even try with 74HC04 or 74HCT04 chips, they won't work here.
+Don't even bother with 74HC04 or 74HCT04 chips, they won't work here.

-In case of clock present but black screen, check the 1MHz output of IC22 (pin 6).
+In case clock is present but screen is black, check the 1MHz output of IC22 (pin 6).
 If there is 8MHz input but no output then IC22 shall be replaced...

 Rev3 has tinted vias but please check your solderings.